gazoodle/geckolib/README.md

 - Expose the master timeouts as configurations and the ud timeouts as controls

 ## Done/Fixed in 1.0.4
- - Putting foundations in for inMix support
+ - First version of inMix support.
+Only currenty handles RGB zones, no auto-modes or syncro.

 ## Done/Fixed in 1.0.3
  - Support setting of the remaining duration for reminders